Rami21/Redis-Make-Dependency-Management-Improvement/README.md

+The improvement can be found in the src folder inside the Makefile from lines 461 to 499.

 This README is just a fast *quick start* document.
 You can find more detailed documentation at [redis.io](https://redis.io).

 What is Redis?